mvolkmann/blog/src/smalltalk/30-development-environment.md

 To modify an existing method, select it in the top fourth pane, edit the code in the bottom pane, and press cmd-s (Accept).

+To automatically assign methods in the "as yet unclassified" method category to better categories, right-click in the method category pane and select "categorize all uncategorized".
+This is only able to categorize some methods.
+For example, it will put the `initialize` method in the "initialization" method category.
+But it will not recognize accessor methods and put them in the "accessing" method category.

 To move a method from the class side to the instance side or vice-versa, right-click the method name in the top fourth pane and select "refactorings...move to instance/class methods".